 You are working hard for your clients, doing everything you can to finish their work.

 Unfortunately, your invoicing policy is to send a bill at the end of the job, so you wait patiently.
 This is not ideal, as you still have your bills to pay, such as staff – because they want to get paid on time, your rent – that needs to be paid promptly, your software subscriptions – they don’t wait, but you continue to wait.
-Unfortunately, the situation with your client is compounded across your client base, as there are many similar examples and your WIP blows out too well beyond 60 days, to 90 days, to 120 days, to more than 180 days, and you continue to wait.
+Unfortunately, the situation with your client is compounded across your client base, as there are many similar examples, and your WIP blows out too well beyond 60 days, to 90 days, to 120 days, to more than 180 days, and you continue to wait.

 Perhaps another interesting question to consider is, if you do have excessive WIP (at least from your successor’s perspective) and your successor decides to change your billing process, what will be the impact of this change in your practice.
-If it is likely that such a divergence from the old way (your way) might cause some levels of friction – certainly, this is not the way to start a new relationship.
+If it is likely that such a divergence from the old way (your way) might cause some levels of friction – indeed, this is not the way to start a new relationship.

 The simple truth is that you are far better to manage a change like this in your practice, given your pre-existing client relationships and goodwill with clients.
-If there is any client resistance, clearly you are better placed to address client concerns than a new successor/owner.
+If there is any client resistance, you are better placed to address client concerns than a new successor/owner.

-If your WIP is excessive (say more than 60 days), then this is a real issue.
-Now is the time to address this issue, to eliminate this future headache by introducing a new billing policy today, across the practice.
+If your WIP is excessive (say more than 60 days), this is a real issue.
+Now is the time to address this issue, to eliminate this future headache by introducing a new billing policy today across the practice.
 Not only will you improve your cash flow, but you will also remove a value detractor for your future successor.
 You will be rewarded for your efforts through your succession journey.